kyeah/kyeh.me/_posts/2015-07-21-stockholm-syndrome.md

 ---
 layout: post
 title: Stockholm Syndrome
-subtitle: Falling in Love with a Compiler
+subtitle: Falling in Love with a Compiler.

 summary: "Falling in love with the Rust compiler."